authgear/authgear-server/docs/specs/captcha.md

       - authentication: primary_oob_otp_email
 ```

-### Default behavior

-When Captcha is enabled and there is at least one configured provider,
+### Behavior of generated flows

+Given `captcha.enabled=true` and `captcha.providers` is non-empty,

+1. The generated flow has `captcha.enabled=true` in its root configuration.
-all the branches of the first step (that is, the `identify` step) of the generated flows will have `captcha.required=true`.
+2. All the branches of the first step (that is, the `identify` step) has `captcha.required=true`.
+3. The first provider in `captcha.providers` is used as the provider.

-This means whether Captcha is enabled, every flow requires captcha at the beginning of the flow.
+In terms of UX, when Captcha is enabled and configured, every generated flow requires captcha at the beginning of the flow.

 ### Captcha in Authentication Flow API